Skip to Content

 Day 3 – Underground Vaults, National Museum of Scotland, Grassmarket

-My thoughts on Edinburgh
+My Experience in Edinburgh

 Edinburgh is an incredible place to visit and if you’re backpacking in the UK, then it’s somewhere you have to visit when you’re there.

-Scotland is an amazing place and Edinburgh is probably the best city in the county, and that extends to the UK as a whole too.
+Scotland is an amazing place and Edinburgh is probably the best city in the country, and that extends to the UK as a whole too.
 There’s just so much to see and do here that you’re never going to get bored.

 I had a great time in Edinburgh and the city was much better than I thought it would be.
 I didn’t realise how big it is and just how much there is to do.
 I think you could stay for a week and still not run out of stuff to do.